Tell Me (Rolling Stones song): Recording and release

 "Tell Me" was recorded in London in January and February 1964; versions both with and without Ian Stewart's piano were cut.
 Jagger said: "Keith was playing 12-string and singing harmonies into the same microphone as the 12-string.
 We recorded it in this tiny studio in the West End of London called Regent Sound, which was a demo studio.
 I think the whole of that album was recorded in there."

 Richards said in a 1971 interview with Rolling Stone, "'Tell Me' ... was a dub.
 Half those records were dubs on that first album, that Mick and I and Charlie and I'd put a bass on or maybe Bill was there and he'd put a bass on.
 'Let's put it down while we remember it,' and the next thing we know is, 'Oh look, track 8 is that dub we did a couple months ago.'
 That's how little control we had."

 Early pressings of the UK release of the debut album mistakenly included the piano-less version of "Tell Me" (the 2:52 version); all subsequent releases have featured the version with piano.
 The full-length (4:05 or 4:06) recording of this piano version, which appeared on the standard UK LP after the mistake was corrected, has an abrupt ending before the performance of the song finishes.
-Most other LP and CD versions of the UK debut album – as well as the Stones' debut U.S. album, originally subtitled but later officially called England's Newest Hit Makers – contain an edited version of this recording, which fades out at around 3:48.
-In The Netherlands the full-length recording with the abrupt ending was released as a single in October 1964, peaking at number 3 in the music charts.
-A cover of Chuck Berry's "Come On" was on the b-side.
+Most other LP and CD versions of the UK debut album – as well as the Stones' debut US album, originally subtitled but later officially called England's Newest Hit Makers – contain an edited version of this recording, which fades out at around 3:48.

-In June 1964 "Tell Me" was released as a single in the United States and peaked at number 24 for two weeks, lasting on the Billboard Hot 100 for a total of 10 weeks.
+In June 1964, a much shorter edit of "Tell Me", 2:47 in duration, was released as a single in the United States and peaked at number 24 for two weeks, lasting on the Billboard Hot 100 for a total of 10 weeks.
 Cash Box described it as "a haunting rock-a-cha-cha that picks up steam each time around."
 The B-side was a cover of the Willie Dixon song "I Just Wanna Make Love to You".
+In The Netherlands, the full-length recording with the abrupt ending was released as a single in October 1964, peaking at number 3 in the music charts.
+A cover of Chuck Berry's "Come On" was on the B-side.

 The "Tell Me" single was re-released on various Rolling Stones compilation albums, including Big Hits (High Tide and Green Grass), More Hot Rocks (Big Hits & Fazed Cookies), and Singles Collection: The London Years.
 On most compilations, the 3:48 edit has been used, rather than the 2:47 single edit.
 For example, although the 1989 edition of Singles Collection: The London Years had the single edit, the 2002 edition has the longer version.